May 7, 2021Share

 So what is a parenting plan?

 Simply stated, a parenting plan is a contract between parents that governs all aspects of co-parenting.
 Depending upon the age of your child or children, it may be the directive that governs your child’s and your life for up to eighteen (18) years.
 The parenting plan is in writing and, if agreed upon, signed by both parties, and approved and adopted by a Judge, based upon the best interests of the children.
 Accordingly, it is unique to each family.
 The parenting plan includes but is not limited to:

 - school related decisions

 - on occasion religious decisions

 - the amount of contact between the parents and the child or children

 - the type of contact between the parents and the child or children

 - children’s extracurricular activities

-A Florida Parenting Plan can be as detailed and expansive as the parties choose.
-The contents of the Parenting Plan is required, at a minimum, to contain a detailed adequate description of:
+A Florida parenting plan can be as detailed and expansive as the parties choose.
+At a minimum, the parenting plan is required to contain a detailed adequate description of: